Akira Nishikiyama: Reception

-Alexandra proclaimed Nishiki to be one of gaming's best antagonists, through strong writing and gameplay contrasts between Yakuza 0 and Yakuza Kiwami.
-She noted that while the writing for Kiwami does a lot to show Nishiki's changing personality, he hardly comes face to face with Kiryu for the majority of its events; but when paired with 0, the series makes direct changes to its gameplay that stress the gap between Nishiki and Kiryu.
+Alexandra proclaimed Nishikiyama to be one of gaming's best antagonists, through strong writing and gameplay contrasts between Yakuza 0 and Yakuza Kiwami.
+She noted that while the writing for Kiwami does a lot to show Nishikiyama's changing personality, he hardly comes face to face with Kiryu for the majority of its events; but when paired with 0, the series makes direct changes to its gameplay that stress the gap between Nishikiyama and Kiryu.
 Alexandra formed a view that the developers is able to give the sworn brothers' tragic final meeting a true sense of gravitas through a juxtaposed narrative and shifts in gameplay, and that players gets a sense that Kiryu has lost a dear friend, which in Alexandra's view is far more memorable than any evil overlord.

-Alexandra also praised the boss fight with Nishiki in Kiwami, calling it "a brutal display of tragic violence, a catharsis of pent-up emotion that finally explodes in a flurry of kicks and punches".
-In the same way characters in musicals sing to express their abundance of feelings, Alexandra compared it to Kiryu and Nishiki having a boss fight, and "that final release of emotions somehow clears the air".
+Alexandra also praised the boss fight with Nishikiyama in Kiwami, calling it "a brutal display of tragic violence, a catharsis of pent-up emotion that finally explodes in a flurry of kicks and punches".
+In the same way characters in musicals sing to express their abundance of feelings, Alexandra compared it to Kiryu and Nishikiyama having a boss fight, and "that final release of emotions somehow clears the air".
 Peter Glagowski from Destructoid was less impressed with the boss battles in Kiwami, noting that the remake of the original game almost plays like a "best of" version of the entire series.
 He is disappointed that certain boss fights utilize enemy patterns from Yakuza 2 and Yakuza 3, and completely disregards Kiryu's different combat styles, "apart from some tacked-on heat actions that require you to change".
 He criticized the bosses' tendency to regenerate health while the player had to change styles to perform a special finisher.

-Josh Wise from Videogamer.com suggested that the developers ought to choose Nishiki as the lead character of a potential sequel to Yakuza 0 as he is a compelling character in his own right, and that it should take place during the interluding ten years when Kiryu is imprisoned.
+Josh Wise from Videogamer.com suggested that the developers ought to choose Nishikiyama as the lead character of a potential sequel to Yakuza 0 as he is a compelling character in his own right, and that it should take place during the interluding ten years when Kiryu is imprisoned.